MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 This source uses PostgreSQL's native replication protocol to continually ingest changes resulting from `INSERT`, `UPDATE` and `DELETE` operations in the upstream database — a process also known as _change data capture_.

 For this reason, you must configure the upstream PostgreSQL database to support logical replication before creating a source in Materialize.
-Follow the step-by-step instructions in the [PostgreSQL CDC guide](/connect-sources/cdc-postgres-direct/) to get logical replication set up.
+Follow the step-by-step instructions in relevant integration guide to get logical replication set up: [Amazon RDS](/ingest-data/postgres-amazon-rds/), [Amazon Aurora](/ingest-data/postgres-amazon-aurora/), [Azure DB](/ingest-data/postgres-azure-db/), [Google Cloud SQL](/ingest-data/postgres-google-cloud-sql/), [Self-hosted](/ingest-data/postgres-self-hosted/).

 #### Creating a source